Mercy Children's Hospital

 Kohl's donates time, effort and funding to keeping kids healthy.
 Partnering with 151 hospitals across the country, Kohl's has donated nearly $15.1 million toward health and education initiatives.
 Every sale of Kohl's Cares for Kids merchandise is donated to programs like Kohl's Kids in Action.
 Items like this can be purchased at any one of your local Kohl's Department stores.

-Mercy Children's Hospital and Kohl's have worked together for the past four years to promote child safety and prevent childhood obesity.
+Mercy Children's Hospital and Kohl's have worked together for the past eight years to promote child safety and prevent childhood obesity.

 Our aim is to help your child maintain a healthy weight by balancing the calories that he or she eats and drinks with the energy needed for growth and physical activity.